Skip to main content

 a and b is just a dbt convention fort the macro 😄

-snippets to code faste
+Snippets to code faster

 • we want to favour explicit tables used (so you can query them one by one and trouble shoot )